.

 I have been working on it more or less every day since 2008.
 It’s divided into five volumes.
 Book 3, Weak in Comparison to Dreams, is published by Unnamed Press.
 Order from Amazon here.
-It’s a freestanding novel, so there is no need to know anything about the other four books.
+Book 2, A Short Introduction to Anneliese, is due out in summer.

 (If you came to this site looking for art history, theory, and criticism: there is no visual art in these five books, sorry.
 I’ve written a pamphlet on why someone in the humanities might want to try writing “creatively” or experimentally, outside their discipline.
 It’s free on Academia.
 There are also two websites with lots of material — about a book’s worth in each — on these subjects: “What is Interesting Writing in Art History?” and “Writing with Images.“)